tiprankstipranks

 The Company's business, results of operations and financial condition could be adversely impacted by unfavorable results of legal proceedings or government investigations.

 The Company is subject to various claims, legal proceedings and government investigations that have arisen in the ordinary course of business and have not yet been fully resolved, and new matters may arise in the future.
-In addition, agreements entered into by the Company sometimes include indemnification provisions which can subject the Company to costs and damages in the event of a claim against an indemnified third party.
+In addition, the Company enters into agreements that include indemnification provisions that can subject the Company to costs and damages in the event of a claim against an indemnified third party.
 The number of claims, legal proceedings and government investigations involving the Company, and the alleged magnitude of such claims, proceedings and government investigations, has generally increased over time and may continue to increase.
-The Company has faced and continues to face a significant number of patent claims relating to its cellular-enabled products, and new claims may arise in the future, including as a result of new legal or regulatory frameworks.
-For example, technology and other patent-holding companies frequently assert their patents and seek royalties and often enter into litigation based on allegations of patent infringement or other violations of intellectual property rights.
+The Company has faced and continues to face a significant number of patent claims relating to its standards-enabled products, and new claims may arise in the future, including as a result of new legal or regulatory frameworks.
+For example, technology, data and other intellectual property asset–holding companies frequently assert their intellectual property rights and seek royalties and often enter into litigation based on allegations of infringement or other violations of intellectual property rights.
+These risks, and the risks of novel claims being attempted, may be exacerbated as new and emerging technologies, including machine learning and artificial intelligence, are further integrated into the Company's products and services.
 The Company is vigorously defending infringement actions in courts in several U.S. jurisdictions, as well as internationally in various countries.
 The plaintiffs in these actions frequently seek broad injunctive relief and substantial damages.
 Regardless of the merit of particular claims, defending against litigation or responding to government investigations can be expensive, time-consuming and disruptive to the Company's operations.
 In recognition of these considerations, the Company may enter into agreements or other arrangements to settle litigation and resolve such challenges.
-There can be no assurance such agreements can be obtained on acceptable terms or that litigation will not occur.
-These agreements can also significantly increase the Company's cost of sales and operating expenses and require the Company to change its business practices and limit the Company's ability to offer certain products and services.
+However, such agreements may not always be available on acceptable terms, and litigation may still arise.
+Such agreements can also significantly reduce the Company's revenue and increase the Company's cost of sales and operating expenses, materially adversely affecting the Company's business, results of operations, financial condition and stock price.
+Additionally, such agreements may require the Company to change its business practices and limit the Company's ability to offer certain products and services.
 The outcome of litigation or government investigations is inherently uncertain.
-If one or more legal matters were resolved against the Company or an indemnified third party in a reporting period for amounts above management's expectations, the Company's results of operations and financial condition for that reporting period could be materially adversely affected.
-Further, such an outcome can result in significant monetary damages, disgorgement of revenue or profits, remedial corporate measures or injunctive relief against the Company, and has from time to time required, and can in the future require, the Company to change its business practices and limit the Company's ability to develop, manufacture, use, import or offer for sale certain products and services, all of which could materially adversely affect the Company's business, reputation, results of operations and financial condition.
+If one or more legal matters were resolved against the Company or an indemnified third party in a reporting period for amounts above management's expectations, the Company's results of operations, financial condition and stock price for that reporting period could be materially adversely affected.
+Further, such an outcome can result in significant monetary damages, disgorgement of revenue or profits, remedial corporate measures or injunctive relief against the Company.
+Adverse resolution of legal matters has from time to time required, and can in the future require, the Company to change its business practices.
+It can also limit the Company's ability to enjoin others from using, or to derive value from, its intellectual property rights, and to develop, manufacture, use, import or offer for sale certain products and services, all of which could materially adversely affect the Company's business, reputation, results of operations, financial condition and stock price.
 While the Company maintains insurance coverage for certain types of claims, such insurance coverage may be insufficient to cover all losses or all types of claims that may arise.

 Taxation & Government Incentives - Risk 1